ChapelR/custom-macros-for-sugarcube-2/readme.md

 ## Other Information

-I decided to right this section like a FAQ since that seemed easier to me.
+I decided to write this section like a FAQ since that seemed easier to me.

 ### Should I credit you if I use these macros or these scripts?